MOohTus/ODAMNet/docs/source/pages/approaches/methods_overlap.rst

     :align: center
     :scale: 25

-    : Input and output of overlap analysis
+    : Input and output of Overlap analysis

-    (Left part) - Chemical target genes and rare disease pathways are retrieved using automatic queries.
+    (Left part) - By default, chemical target genes and rare disease pathways are retrieved using automatic queries.
     The user can also provide their own data.
-Required input are represented with pink and green solid border line boxes whereas optional input are represented with dashed border line boxes.
+Required inputs are represented with pink and green solid border line boxes whereas optional input are represented with dashed border line boxes.
-    (Right part) - Output files that are in pink are created only if the input data are retrieved by queries.
+    (Right part) - Output files in pink are created only if the input data are retrieved by queries.

-Input parameters for the overlap analysis
+Input parameters for the Overlap analysis
 -------------------------------------------

 .. warning::